wbcsd/data-exchange-protocol/decisions/backlog/0023-error-responses.md

 ## Summary

 In general, we propose to stick to standards as much as possible.
-Hence, we propose to adjust the specifications in the section `Error Responses` (6.5/6.9) in such a way that they do not conflict with a standard.
-In this specific case, that means that the specification for the error response can not apply to the `Action Authenticate`.
+Hence, we propose to adjust the specifications in the section `Error Responses` (6.5/6.9) so that they do not conflict with a standard.
+In this case, that means that the specification for the error response can not apply to the `Action Authenticate`.

 ## Decision